Tomev/qcflow/docs/source/getting-started/logging-first-model/notebooks/index.rst

-Logging Your First MLflow Model Notebook
+Logging Your First QCFlow Model Notebook
 ========================================

 If you would like to view the full notebook:

 .. raw:: html

-    <a href="logging-first-model.html" class="download-btn">View the Logging your first MLflow Model notebook</a>
+    <a href="logging-first-model.html" class="download-btn">View the Logging your first QCFlow Model notebook</a>

 .. toctree::
     :maxdepth: 1